Bokoblin/DUTS2-OOP-BokoRunner/README.md

 a Three-Tier Architecture with a Database, Models and Views.

-Despite being initially a scholar project ended in May 2016, it is still receiving new features and "under the hood" improvements.
+Despite being initially a scholar project ended in May 2016, it is still receiving new features and "under the hood" improvements as of 2020.

 ### Tools used ###